doguilmak/Satellite-Tracking-with-Frame-Transformations/README.md

 <br>

-To calculate rECI, we need to make matrix multiplication using our rotation matrices.
+To calculate $rECI$, we need to make matrix multiplication using our rotation matrices.

 $$rECI = R_z(-\Omega) ⋅ R_x(-i) ⋅ R_z(-\omega) ⋅ rPQW$$